swissup/swissup.github.io/m2/extensions/checkout-success/settings.md

 You can enable or disable extension in this section.

-Field `Miscellaneous scripts and HTML` allows you to insert on checkout success page any Javascript code or HTML.
-This field can be very useful when you have to add Google Adwords or any other conversion tracing code.
+`Miscellaneous scripts and HTML` field allows you to insert Javascript, CSS, or HTML code at the very end of the page.
+It's not intended to use for visible information because it's shown below footer.
+This field is useful to add Google Adwords or any other conversion tracing code.
 This field allows to use variables:

 | Variable                                  | Description                     | Extension version |
 |-------------------------------------------|---------------------------------|